ruship527/self-hosted-photo-manager/README.md

+## Project Status

+This project is currently under active development.
+Core features such as photo uploads, file uploads, previews, downloads, album organization, metadata storage, and AI image tagging have been implemented.

+Future updates will focus on improving authentication, UI polish, search/filtering, mobile responsiveness, and deployment reliability.

 # Self-Hosted Photo & File Management App

 A self-hosted web application for uploading, organizing, previewing, downloading, and managing photos and files.